NateBowers/UCLA-data-processing/README.md

 # To do

 - [x] improve documentation for bdot_code
-- [x] add auto detection for voltage array sizes for field reconstruction in bdot_code
+- [x] add auto-detection for voltage array sizes for field reconstruction in bdot_code
 - [ ] improve documentation for h5_processing
 - [ ] add TS specific aspects to h5_processing
 - [ ] add general graphing capabilities (unsure what they would look like)